 An evening spent at a milonga to experience the seductive tango in Buenos Aires is a must.
 Authentic and diverse, Milonga Parakultural packs the dance floor with locals gliding in pairs to live music or a crowd captivated by a tango performance.
 Not for early risers, tango clubs are dance-until-dawn events.

 Within a stark, modern box of a building, lies an unrivaled collection of 20th century Latin American art and features temporary exhibitions.
 Sponsored by the collector Eduardo Constantini, MALBA opened in 2001.
 Masterworks of painting, sculpture, photography, and conceptual installations numbering nearly three hundred include notable works from Diego Rivera, Frida Kahlo, Antonio Berni and Jorge de la Vega.
 Dine at the gourmet cafe overlooking the Plaza Republica de Peru and browse the bookstore and museum shop.
+For something truly unique after your visit to MALBA, spend time at Casa Cavia; this concept boutique and cafe, located just a few blocks away, is where you'll florist, a chef, a perfumer and a bookseller converge under one handsome roof.

 The impressive Palacio Barolo completed in 1923 was once the city’s tallest buildings and was built as a monument to the work of Italian poet Dante Alighieri.
 Follow winding marble staircase past majestic halls, as they traverse a series of floors meant to depict purgatory, before continuing up into the lofty heights to a heavenly rooftop lighthouse with some of the best views of the city below.Learn More